-On October 30, 2017, Steven P. O’Day took the helm as the 16th president of Austin College.
-He came to Austin College from Lebanon Valley College in Annville, Pennsylvania, where he most recently served as vice president of strategic initiatives and secretary of the college.
+Steven P. O’Day took the helm as the 16th president of Austin College on October 30, 2017.
+He came to Austin College from Lebanon Valley College in Annville, Pennsylvania, where he had most recently served as vice president of strategic initiatives and secretary of the college.
 During his four years at the college, O’Day also served as interim vice president of advancement and special assistant to the president.
-In addition, he has held leadership roles in institutional strategic planning and campus master planning.
-He has overseen several major capital improvement projects, including the construction of a $20.8 million facility that will house several of the college’s health professions academic programs.
-Further, O’Day has been instrumental in record-setting fundraising efforts, government and community relations, and has served as a member of the LVC senior leadership team.
+In addition, he held leadership roles in institutional strategic planning and campus master planning.
+He had managed several major capital improvement projects, including the construction of a $20.8 million facility that would house several of the college’s health professions academic programs.
+O’Day also was instrumental in record-setting fundraising efforts, government and community relations, and served as a member of the LVC senior leadership team.

 Prior to his work at Lebanon Valley College, President O’Day spent 15 years at Franklin & Marshall College in Lancaster, Pennsylvania, holding several senior leadership roles.
 He began his career in higher education as the head coach of women’s soccer from 1997 to 2007.
 He was appointed associate dean for advisement at F&M in 1998, a position he held until 2001 when he became associate dean for student academic affairs.
 He remained in that position until receiving appointment as senior associate dean of the college in 2007, a role he held throughout the remainder of his tenure at F&M.